jwelrynewone/docs/Staking.md

 ## Rationale

 - Matrix aims to be a decentralized protocol.
 To this extent, the protocol will only succeed if the ownership of the governance token backing the protocol is decentralized.

-A vast portion of the governance tokens are distributed through staking contracts by the protocol to protocol and agToken users.
-This include Hedging Agents, SLPs, and agToken LPs on specific pools.
+- A vast portion of the governance tokens are distributed through staking contracts by the protocol to protocol and USDM users.
+- This include Leverage Agents, Insurance Agents, and USDM LPs on specific pools.

-While Hedging Agents automatically can accumulate governance tokens automatically as they stay in the protocol, Standard Liquidity Providers as well as stable holders have to stake their tokens (sanTokens for SLPs and agTokens for stable holders) in specific contracts to earn governance tokens.
-The protocol leaves them the opportunity to stake directly and seamlessly from the app after having minted.
+- While Leverage Agents automatically can accumulate governance tokens automatically as they stay in the protocol, Standard Liquidity Providers as well as stable holders have to stake their tokens (LP tokens for SLPs and USDM for stable holders) in specific contracts to earn governance tokens.
+- The protocol leaves them the opportunity to stake directly and seamlessly from the app after having minted.

 ## Token Distribution